soopyc/gensokyo/docs/utils.md

 ## `_utils.mkVhost`
 `attrset -> attrset`
-make virtual host with sensible defaults
+make a virtual host with sensible defaults

 pass in a set to override the defaults.